 Playlistening – Shows you how to respond to your child in their language – using the therapeutic superpower – play!

-Listening Partnerships – Helps you manage all the worry, frustration, stress and sadness that you can feel as a parent, and return to your family reenergised and repowered.
+Listening Partnerships – Helps you manage all the worry, frustration, stress and sadness that you can feel as a parent, and return to your family re-energized and empowered.

 How Is It Possible To Parent Without Punishment?

-Our tools give you a gentle way to parent that for many of us feels new and different – and it can take time to learn and adjust.
+Our tools give you an empathetic way to parent that for many of us feels new and different – and it can take time to learn and adjust.
 Our mission as a non-profit is giving you as much support as possible, with places where you can learn, ask questions and find community.
+You deserve the same warmth and connection you give to your child.

-You’ll find lots of free support and resources, here on the blog – here is our full article list – as well as in our podcasts, support groups, and classes.
+You'll find lots of free support and resources, right here on our website.
+Click on specific topics or use the search bar to view our articles, blog posts, podcasts, support groups, and classes.

-Move on: Read the book Listen, by founder Patty Wipfler.
+Read the book Listen, by founder Patty Wipfler.
 The book gives a thorough introduction of each tool, with hundreds of examples from real families who use them.
-It’s available in paperback, ebook and audio and every penny made from book sales
+It's available in paperback, ebook and audio and every penny made from book sales goes back to Hand in Hand Parenting.
+We use those funds to create more resources and run community programs.
+You can buy via Amazon, audible or direct from us.

 Next: Take a class.
 We have eight to choose from: